Platform overview

 What is Tensor Cloud?

-• Battery charge and discharge schedule optimization
+- Battery charge and discharge schedule optimization

 Tensor Cloud was built with scalability in mind, and is especially well-suited for large portfolios of hundreds or thousands of distributed assets.
-It allows even small teams to efficiently manage these portfolios, reduces time spent on repetitive overhead activities, and helps all stakeholders make better decisions.
+For example, you can add a new solar plant to Tensor Cloud, and within 30 minutes get a generation forecasts powered by a machine-learning model.

 How does Tensor Cloud work?